shah-in-boots/card/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is an update for this package.
+* This is an update for this package

 ## revdepcheck results